efabless/caravel_user_project/docs/source/index.rst

 - Build the pdk natively.

 Make sure you have `Magic VLSI Layout Tool <http://opencircuitdesign.com/magic/index.html>`__ installed on your machine before building the pdk.
+The pdk build is tested with magic version `8.3.209`.

 .. code:: bash